-The primary function of the Office of Management and Budget is the preparation of key financial planning and budget documents for the City of Raleigh.
+The primary function of the Budget and Management Services Department is the preparation of key financial planning and budget documents for the City of Raleigh.
 This division also conducts research and analysis to improve operational efficiency and effectiveness through the use of performance measures and analysis of organizational structures and processes.

-The Office of Management and Budget prepares budget notes to provide Council detailed information on specific topics.
+Budget and Management Services prepares budget notes to provide Council detailed information on specific topics.

-City Manager J. Russell Allen presented the proposed FY 2013-2014 Budget and the proposed FY 2014-FY 2018 Capital Improvement Program to City Council during the May 21 City Council meeting.
-The proposed budget outlines city expenditure recommendations for the fiscal year beginning July 1, 2013 and ending June 30, 2014.
-The city's capital improvement program analyzes major facility and equipment needs, establishes priorities, estimates fiscal resources, and schedules the development of funded projects spanning FY 2014-FY 2018.
+The adopted budget outlines City expenditure recommendations for the fiscal year beginning July 1, 2019 and ending June 30, 2020.
+The City's capital improvement program includes major facility and equipment needs, establishes capital priorities, estimates fiscal resources, and schedules the development of funded projects spanning Fiscal Year 2020 through Fiscal Year 2024.

 Budget Process Dates

-October - Budget Kickoff: City Manager and Budget Office provide directions to departments regarding budget preparation and submission.
+October - Budget Kickoff: City Manager and Budget and Management Services provide directions to departments regarding budget preparation and submission.

-December - Departments submit budget requests to the Budget Office.
+December - Departments submit budget requests to Budget and Management Services.

 January & February - Pre-Budget public hearing.
-Budget Office reviews submitted budgets and recommends modifications.
+Budget and Management Services reviews submitted budgets and recommends modifications.

-March - City Manager reviews budget requests and Budget Office modifications with department directors.
+March - City Manager reviews budget requests and Budget and Management Services modifications with department directors.